MideO/CucumberJVM/README.md

 # CucumberJVM
-Cucumber Java with Selenium Grid Demo with Gradle -Webtest framework, with dependency injection with google-juice -PageObject pattern implemented
+Cucumber Java with Selenium Grid Demo with Gradle

+- Webtest framework, with dependency injection with google-juice
+- PageObject pattern implemented